 7 OPERATIONAL RISK

-Operational risk is the risk of loss arising from inadequate or failed internal processes, action on or by people, systems or external events which include natural disasters, fraudulent activities and cyber threats.
-Management of operational risk also encompasses outsourcing and business continuity risks.
+Operational risk is defined as the risk of direct or indirect loss resulting from inadequate or failed internal processes, people, and systems, or from external events.
+The definition includes legal risk, but excludes strategic, business, and reputational risks.